Enegnei/AppleVsFBI/AppleVsFBI.md

 I'm seeing over and over again the comment that the legal precedent(s) this case could set carries more risk than the technical risk posed by FBiOS.
-Since I am not a lawyer, I do not known the specific statutes being considered, but here are some of the main points summarized:
+Since I am not a lawyer, I don't know the specific statutes being considered, but here are some of the main points summarized:

 + This court order would force Apple to code a custom iOS